makahn64/nissanpoker/readme.md

 To run the app:  `node www/bin`

 To see the app: `localhost:8003`.
 Why 8003?
-WTF knows?
+Who knows?
 I cannot remember that far back.
 You can change it in `bin/www`.